Take your academic and industry knowledge and help shape and grow the next generation of learners.

-This course is delivered fully online via TANZ eCampus.
+This course is delivered part-time over a year face-to-face on campus or fully online via TANZ eCampus.

 Upon successfully completing the requirements you'll receive the award of:

 - New Zealand Certificate in Adult and Tertiary Teaching (Level 5)

 1 year part-time

 |Indicative Fees||$2,354 total cost of qualification for domestic students View full fees information|